Monday, October 31, 2005

 We were surprised to discover that Lima actually sits on a plateau.
 Access to the coast is blocked by the cliffs of Chorrillos towering more than 70 metres above the shoreline.
 Along the rim, a scenic walkway called El Malecón follows the Pacific coast for almost 10km.

-We emulated the more active locals and walked the curving clifftop pavements for several kilometres, starting at the bustling outdoor teeraced, cliffside mall of Lacomar, passing through El Parque del Amor and finishing at Faro del la Marina, a blue and white striped iron lighthouse in Parque Antonio Raimondi.
+We emulated the more active locals and walked the curving clifftop pavements for several kilometres, starting at the bustling outdoor terraced, cliffside mall of Lacomar, passing through El Parque del Amor and finishing at Faro del la Marina, a blue and white striped iron lighthouse in Parque Antonio Raimondi.

-Not far from El Parque del Amor was the hotel where we met members of our tour group, including Gwen, our guide for the next two weeks.
+Not far from El Parque del Amor was the hotel where we met our tour group, including Gwen, our guide for the next two weeks.
 She was an English lass, full of beans, who took the time to connect with everyone on the tour, making it a most memorable experience.
 Garry and I took her out for a night on the town the last night the group was together.
 As the evening wore on we soon discovered that Gwen loved to tear up the local dancefloor with some rather fancy moves.

 No comments: